Maxim-Mazurok/google-api-typings-generator/gapi.client.content-v2.1/readme.md

 await gapi.client.content.liasettings.setinventoryverificationcontact({ accountId: "accountId", contactEmail: "contactEmail", contactName: "contactName", country: "country", language: "language", merchantId: "merchantId",  });

 /*
 Sets the omnichannel experience for the specified country.
+Only supported for merchants whose POS data provider is trusted to enable the corresponding experience.
+For more context, see these help articles [about LFP](https://support.google.com/merchants/answer/7676652) and [how to get started](https://support.google.com/merchants/answer/7676578) with it.
 */
 await gapi.client.content.liasettings.setomnichannelexperience({ accountId: "accountId", merchantId: "merchantId",  });